araujodanield/odin-calculator/README.md

 Fifth project of <a href="https://www.theodinproject.com/about">The Odin Project</a> course.

-A digital calculator built with JavaScript and DOM.
+A digital calculator built with JavaScript and DOM manipulation.

 <a href="https://araujodanield.github.io/odin-calculator/" target="_blank">You can look the page and test the calculator by clicking here!</a>